August 17, 1980

 “I’m so sorry,” he said.
 “That must have been… I don’t even have words.”

 I gave a half-smile.
 “Thank you.”
-I’d forgotten how kind and considerate he was for such a big bruiser.
+I’d forgotten how kind and considerate he was.
 I wondered why we hadn’t been better friends when I was on the team.
 Probably because I was still a bit of a selfish bitch, then.